 Saltcedar (Tamarisk sp.) is the primary invasive plant species on the Riparian Reserves.
-Some of the other non-native plant species on the Muddy River Reserve identified during a botanical inventory and mapping project (2005-NPS-561N) completed in 2012, included Malta star thistle, Australian saltbush, African mustard, Russian knapweed, red brome, and cheatgrass.
+Some of the other non-native plant species on the Muddy River Reserve identified during a botanical inventory and mapping project (2005-NPS-561N) completed in 2012 included Malta star thistle, Australian saltbush, African mustard, Russian knapweed, red brome, and cheatgrass.
 Noxious weeds, camelthorn and tall whitetop, are also present on the Virgin River Reserve, Mormon Mesa parcel.
+See Section 1.6.2 for additional information.

 These species can spread rapidly along riparian corridors and displace native species.
 The DCP, as a landowner, is required under the NRS to control the spread of noxious weeds.
-The DCP is assisted by the National Park Service Lake Mead Exotic Plant Management Team (project 2017-NPS-1720A) to control and manage non-native plant species on the Reserves.
+The DCP is assisted by the National Park Service Lake Mead Exotic Plant Management Team (project 2017-NPS-1720A) to control and manage non-native plant species on the Riparian Reserves.